ankur-dauneria/neighborhood-map-gulp/Readme.md

 ## Build

 Build is setup using gulp.
+The `src` folder contains source code and `dest` folder contains the build code.
 Following steps to be executed in `neighborhood-map-gulp` folder

 > `npm install --global gulp-cli`